 Don’t see your crop?
 Call our head office at 1-877-414-7644 and one of our helpful team members will be happy to discuss options with you!

-Basic Rate 1.2x Basic Rate 1.5x Basic Rate 2x Basic Rate
+Basic Rate 1.2x Basic Rate 1.5x Basic Rate 1.8x Basic Rate 2x Basic Rate

 Caraway Seed Buckwheat